openstack/security-doc/security-guide/source/index.rst

 This book provides best practices and conceptual information about securing an OpenStack cloud.

-This guide documents OpenStack Liberty, OpenStack Kilo, OpenStack Juno, and OpenStack Icehouse releases.
+This guide documents OpenStack Kilo, OpenStack Juno, and OpenStack Icehouse releases.

 Contents